 - Crete and Santorini, places certainly very nice to visit, but unfortunately "rotten" by mass tourism.

 - The weather in the Cyclades, we control nothing is on, but we did not expect it in Greece at the end of September!

-Again savings, but we move some big expenses from "daily expenses" to "flight ticket", that last one should be rename "large transportation cost" instead of flight ticket Indeed, we have allocated XNUMX to XNUMX EUR for the large transportations, so we put the flights from Corfu to Athens, Athens to Heraklion as well as the inter-island ferry in this section (Heraklion, Santorini, Paros, Rafina).
+Again savings, finally if we count all the big displacements by plane and boat in the section budget airline ticketindeed, we have allocated 5500 to 6500 EUR for the big displacements, so we have put the flights from Corfu to Athens, Athens to Heraklion as well as the inter-island ferry in this section (Heraklion, Santorini, Paros, Rafina).
 We track our daily expenses with the IOS app Expenditour and we export all this into a Google Drive file.
 All expenses of the type rental car, scooter, quad, but also accommodation, restaurants, shopping, activities ... are included in this file.

 We spent 4185 EUR for 32 days on site for a total budget of 4352 EUR without counting the airline tickets and the ferry that cost us 513 EUR.
 He thus imputes the general budget of large displacements.
 131 EUR is the average of expenses per day, and it allows to have fun to be honest, we have stayed in good hotels (sometimes luxurious and with sea and / or pool).
-We traveled by rental car for + 80% of our time in Greece, it's a real comfort on a trip to be free of moving!
+We traveled by car hire for + 80% of our time in Greece, a significant comfort on a trip!
 We spent less in the Peloponnese than in any other region.
 The most expensive places we visited are Santorini (Oia specifically) and Athens or a beer can cost up to 6-7 EUR in tourist area!

 Here is a small list of our beer tastings in Greece: